canmi21/pathmap/README.md

 - `zipper_tracking`: Exports the `zipper_tracking` module publicly, allowing the host application to use the conflict-checking logic independently of zipper creation.

+- `viz`: Provide APIs to inspect and visualize pathmap trie structures.
+Useful to observe structural sharing.

 Other cargo features in this crate are intended for use by the developers of `pathmap` itself.